hapi-robo/temi-guide/docs/source/basics/07_software-update.rst

 .. figure:: assets/images/software-update/confirm-update-pushed.jpg
   :alt: Software update notification when temi manually pushes an update to a specified robot.

   Once the software update has been pushed to the robot, this notification will appear on the robot's screen.
-Select :guilabel:`Download & Install`.
+Select :guilabel:`Download & Install` to proceed with the software update.

 After the software installation is complete, `Check Software Version`_ to make sure it is on the most recent software release.